thakkilm/restful-web-services/README.md

-# Creating restful-web-services
+Creating restful-web-services

-For Handling Bad responses, i have created the ExceptionHandler by extending ResponseEntityExceptionHandler class For documentation of API's i have used the Swagger-ui dependecies For Content Nagotiation (Converting json to XML and vise versa) i have used the com.fasterxml.jackson.dataformat dependency
+To handle bad responses, I have created an ExceptionHandler by extending the ResponseEntityExceptionHandler class.
+For the documentation of APIs, I have used the Swagger-UI dependencies.
+For content negotiation (converting JSON to XML and vice versa), I have used the com.fasterxml.jackson.dataformat dependency.